 Between Silence and Light

 "Between Silence and Light" is the title of a proposal with two fold purpose to learn stone carving for my art practice and to create a series of four carved slate standing stones, each surpassing two meters in height.
 This endeavour aimed to establish a sense of continuity, referencing the local heritage of the nearby ancient Swinside (or Sunken Kirk) stone circle, the coastal path and engaging the community.
-Unlike the stone circle these new stones would not only be monumental; they would incorporate a narrative element.
-Specifically, they were intended to be carved with imagery and text pertinent to their respective locations.
-To achieve this, I invited stone sculptor Danny Clahane as an adviser, tasked with imparting stone carving skills through tuition, workshops, and direct involvement in the carving process of the standing stones.
-Between Silence and Light was a project linking contemporary art with the presence of ancient stone circles, enhancing their context and significance.
+The project linked contemporary art with the presence of ancient stone circles, enhancing their context and significance. the stone circle and these new stones would not only be monumental, they would incorporate a narrative element.
+The stones were intended to be site specific, carved with imagery and text pertinent to their respective locations.
+I invited professional stone sculptor Danny Clahane to teach me carving skills, providing tuition for several months both guiding my work and with carving the stones which I designed.

 A diatom Lime stone and gold leaf sculpture based on diatom